FindMySchool LogoFindMySchool

 Behaviour expectations are clear and centred on the six Christian values.
 Positive behaviour is recognised through house points and weekly recognition at assemblies.
 The school applies restorative approaches to conflict and minor misbehaviour, focusing on understanding, repair, and relationship restoration.
 Serious incidents are rare; parents consistently report a calm, orderly school environment where children feel safe and known.

-Tight admissions: With 231 applications for 30 places and a last distance threshold of 0.399 miles, entry is fiercely competitive.
-Families must live extremely close or meet foundation place criteria (church attendance).
+Tight admissions: Entry is competitive.
+Families may need to live very close or meet foundation place criteria (church attendance).
 Even with proximity, admission is not guaranteed; distance bands shift annually.
 Parents should not purchase property based on current distance data alone.

 Foundation place Church attendance requirement: Half of places require demonstrated regular church attendance over at least two years.
 Families who do not attend St John-at-Hampstead Parish Church compete for the remaining 15 open places.
 The parish church is welcoming to all denominations and those exploring faith; attendance is genuine worship, not a box-ticking exercise.